 - Election Judge Requirements

-- Complete an online and hands-on training class.
+- Complete a hands-on training class

 - Set up the polling place with your fellow judges before Election Day.

 - Voters are served from the time the polls open at 6 a.m. until they close at 7 p.m.
 However, election judges work together with their fellow judges from 5 a.m. on Election Day until the results are transmitted and the equipment has been packed up at the end of the night.

 - Have access to a car and a cell phone on Election Day.
 Complete a three-part training class and pass an open book test after each section.

 - Be willing to work outside your home area in suburban Cook County.
 (NOTE: PPTs will be placed as close to home as possible but in some cases may need to travel)